shreyasmc1234/Employee-Data-Analysis/README.md

    Understanding the data :
    1. The Excel file consists almost 22214 records from the year 2000 to 2020.
    2. All the Columns having similar datatype that is text.
+   3. First column name is misleading.
-   3. Some records had negative ages and these were excluded during querying(967 records).
+   4. Some records had negative ages and these were excluded during querying(967 records).
 Ages used were 18 years and above.
-   4. Some termdates were far into the future and were not included in the analysis(1599 records).
+   5. Some termdates were far into the future and were not included in the analysis(1599 records).
 The only term dates used were those less than or equal to the current date.

+3. Data Cleaning
+    We are renaming the Invalid character named column into "employee_id"
+    ```bash
+    ALTER TABLE hr_details RENAME COLUMN ﻿id?!.
+TO employee_id;
+    ```

 ## Git Commands Used